SUKUMAR-PUBLICHEALTH/PMJAY_Price_Variation_Analysis/README.md

-# PMJAY_Price_Variation_Analysis
+# ML & Markov-Based Decision Support System for PM-JAY Cardiac Pricing

 ## Objective
-Comparison of PM-JAY package rates and private hospital prices for cardiac procedures in India
+To develop an end-to-end **decision support system** that evaluates PM-JAY cardiac package pricing by integrating **health economics, machine learning, and Markov decision modeling**, with the goal of reducing catastrophic out-of-pocket expenditure (OOPE) in India.

+This project extends beyond price comparison and provides **data-driven policy recommendations** for tariff optimization and financial risk protection.

+---

+## Background
+PM-JAY aims to provide financial protection for secondary and tertiary healthcare.
+However, large price differences between PM-JAY reimbursement rates and private hospital charges—especially for cardiac procedures—may limit provider participation and increase patient OOPE.

+This project addresses this challenge using **advanced analytics and decision modeling**.

+---

 ## Data Sources
-- Publicly available PM-JAY Health Benefit Package rates
+- Publicly available PM-JAY Health Benefit Package (HBP) rates
-- Market-reported private hospital price information
+- Market-reported private hospital pricing data for cardiac procedures

-## Methods
-- Data cleaning and preparation using Python
-- Comparative analysis using SQL
-- Data visualization using Tableau Public

-## Key Findings
-- Private hospital prices are approximately 2–4 times higher than PM-JAY package rates
-- The largest price gaps are observed in major cardiac procedures such as valve replacements

-## Policy Relevance
-Significant price differences may affect private hospital participation under PM-JAY and contribute to out-of-pocket expenditure for patients.

-## Tools Used
-- Python (pandas)
-- SQL
-- Tableau Public
+- Geographic and system-level variables (state, hospital type, procedure category)

+> All data are secondary, anonymized, and used for academic and policy demonstration purposes.

+---

-## Dashboard
+## Project Structure
-The interactive dashboard is available in the dashboard folder of this repository.